Simon City Royals

 In the year 1974 Bob Biedron, the younger brother of Andy Biedron started back up Simon City calling the group “Old Simon City.
 This group fought with groups like the Latin Kings in the mid-1970s and gained quite a bit of strength.
 The Latin Kings were down the street at Cortland and Whipple now and Old Simon City was at Mozart and Cortland and Albany and Armitage in Logan Square.
 In 1977 Old Simon City began to decline in numbers and in 1978 they were no longer active.
 After Simon City disbanded Spanish Cobras arrived in 1978 immediately followed by the YLO Cobras.

-Black Disciple named Michael Motten A.K.A Motto (currently serving a life sentence for murder) moved to the area into Simon City Royal territory and began hanging out with Royals, Maniac Drifters and Insane Unknowns and, before you knew it there was a circle of friends that had Unknowns and Royals hanging out.
-It was also at this time in 1975 that the Simon City Royals first got involved in the weapons business which armed more members and also brought income into the organization.
+Black Disciple named Michael Motten A.K.A Motto (currently serving a life sentence for murder) moved to the area into Simon City Royal territory and began hanging out with Royals, Maniac Drifters and Insane Unknowns and, before you knew it there was a circle of friends that had Unknowns and Royals hanging out regularly.
+It was also at this time in 1975 that the Simon City Royals first got involved in the weapons business which armed more members and brought income into the organization.
+This took the relationship between Simon City Royals and Black Gangster Disciples to another level.

-In 1975, Bimbo brought immediate expansion outside of Lakeview into the Albany Park neighborhood at the intersection of Lawrence and Kimball and they also congregated at Leland and St.Louis.
+In 1975, Bimbo brought immediate expansion outside of Lake View into the Albany Park neighborhood at the intersection of Lawrence and Kimball and they also congregated at Leland and St.Louis.
 Albany Park was a deteriorating neighborhood with run down abandoned buildings, drug addicts and prostitution.
-Puerto Rican migration began moving in here in the early 1970s and by the mid 1970s it was rampant and of course Latino gangs soon were conquering the area and bullying the youths in the area, it was at this point that there was a demand for Royals and their goal was to conquer Theodore Roosevelt High School at 3436 W Wilson Ave.
+Puerto Rican migration began moving in here in the early 1970s and by the mid-1970s it was rampant.
+Hispanic gangs soon were conquering the area and bullying the youths in the area, it was at this point that there was a demand for Royals and their goal was to conquer Theodore Roosevelt High School at 3436 W Wilson Ave.
+Latin Kings and Puerto Rican Stones were the largest of the Hispanic gangs to colonize Albany Park and the Royals were there to protect youths victimized by these two groups and offer membership to stand up guys.

-An interesting thing about the Albany Park Royals is that they got along with the Albany Park Gaylords because both gangs were white and both had issues with Latin Kings and other Hispanic gangs.
+An interesting thing about the Albany Park Royals is that they got along with the Albany Park Gaylords because both gangs were white and both had issues with Latin Kings and Puerto Rican Stones.

-Bimbo was murdered in the streets and not too long after his brother Jeff “Tuffy” Gilfillan was killed on Paulina street.
-Both brothers were leaders and now both of them lie dead.
+Bimbo was murdered in the streets and not too long after his brother Jeff “Tuffy” Gilfillan was killed on Paulina Street by Latin Eagles.
+Both brothers were leaders and now both lie dead in the same year.
 Now that these brothers were gone the Royals were left without a leader for the next few years.
-At the same time in 1975 Larry “Larkin” Morris was gunned down by Gaylords in the streets.
+At the same time in 1975 Larry “Larkin” Morris of the Insane Popes was gunned down by Gaylords in the streets.

 In that same year of 1975 the Gaylords and Royals started to feud and it quickly escalated to the point when the Simon City Royals killed a Gaylord leader as they killed him execution style by some railroad tracks behind Kilbourn Park in the Hermosa neighborhood.

-It was a time of great expansion but it was hasty expansion and often unauthorized for certain sets to pop up.
-Many of times a large group of youths would get together and just start claiming Simon City Royal even though no one heard of any of them from any sanctioned sets; nevertheless, many of these sets became official later on because these guys proved themselves.
+It was a time of great expansion, but it was a hasty expansion and often unauthorized for certain sections to pop up.
+Many of times a large group of youths would get together and just start claiming Simon City Royal even though no one heard of any of them from any sanctioned sections; nevertheless, many of these sections became official later on because these guys proved themselves.

 In the same year of the 1976 Paulina and Cornelia Royals the Fender brothers Frank and William and “Lil Kool” started a new chapter at Fullerton and Southport that extended to Wrightwood Park at Ashland and Wrightwood (2534 N Greenview Ave, Chicago) in the Lincoln Park neighborhood.
 This chapter was opened successfully and there was even a clubhouse that had a business sign out front that read “Simon City Royals.”
 This clubhouse had about 50 members hanging out at a time as they would party hard.
 Sometimes two preachers would come by and ask the Royals to be quiet since it was a church and senior living area, the Royals always put out the joints and complied out of respect.